ControlSpeech: Towards Simultaneous and Independent Zero-shot Speaker Cloning and Zero-shot Language Style Control: Experiments

-\textbf{Baselines} We have reproduced several state-of-the-art style-controllable models, including PromptTTS \cite{prompttts}, PromptStyle \cite{promptstyle}, SALLE \cite{textrolspeech} and InstructTTS \cite{instructtts}, to serve as primary comparative models for evaluating the controllability of ControlSpeech.
-For the comparison of voice cloning effectiveness, we have reproduced the VALL-E model \cite{valle} and the MobileSpeech model \cite{mobilespeech}, representing the autoregressive paradigm and the parallel generation paradigm.
-The relevant baseline reproduction code has been integrated into the ControlToolkit.
+\paragraph{Baselines.} To ensure a fair comparison of the actual performance of various models, we reimplement several SOTA style-controllable models, including PromptStyle \citep{promptstyle}, Salle \citep{textrolspeech}, InstructTTS \citep{instructtts}, and PromptTTS 2 \citep{prompttts2}, to serve as primary comparative models for evaluating the controllability of ControlSpeech.
+For the comparison of voice cloning effectiveness, we reimplement the VALL-E model~\citep{valle} and the MobileSpeech model~\citep{mobilespeech}, which are representatives of the autoregressive paradigm and the parallel generation paradigm, respectively.
+All reproduced baseline will be also made publicly.

-\textbf{Evaluation metrics} We have aligned our objective experiments with \cite{prompttts,textrolspeech,prompttts2}.
-To evaluate the model's style controllability, we use accuracy to represent the evaluation metric, which measures the correspondence between the style factors in the output speech and those in the prompts.
-The accuracy of pitch, speaking speed, and volume is calculated using signal processing tools, while emotion classification accuracy is computed using a fine-tuned emotion classification model.
-We employ the official version of the Emotion2vec \cite{emotion2vec} model for the speech emotion recognition task, which is fine-tuned on the emotional dataset of VccmDataset.
-To evaluate timbre similarity (Spk-sv) between the original prompt and synthesized speech, we utilize the base-plus-sv version of WavLM \cite{wavlm}.
-Additionally, we conduct automatic speech recognition (ASR) using the Whisper3 \cite{whisper} model on the generated audio and calculate the word error rate (Wer) compared to the original transcriptions.
-For subjective testing, we conduct mean opinion score (MOS) evaluations on the test set to measure audio naturalness via crowdsourcing.
-We randomly select 30 samples from the test set of each dataset for subjective evaluation, and each audio sample is listened to by at least 10 testers.
-We analyze the MOS in two aspects: MOS-Q (Quality, assessing clarity and naturalness of duration and pitch) and MOS-S (Speaker similarity).
-Furthermore, for the evaluation of style-controllable many-to-many scenarios, we design specific metrics: MOS-TS (Timbre Similarity), MOS-SD (Style Diversity), and MOS-SA (Style Accuracy).
-We provide a detailed explanation of these metrics and their use cases in the many-to-many experiment section.
+\paragraph{Evaluation Metrics and Experimental Settings.} For objective evaluations, we adopt the common metrics used in prior works~\citep{prompttts,textrolspeech,prompttts2}.
+To evaluate the model's style controllability, we use accuracy of pitch, speaking speed, volume, emotion as the metrics, which measures the correspondence between the style factors in the output speech and those in the prompts.
+We evaluate timbre similarity (Spk-sv) between the original prompt and the synthesized speech, and evaluate speech synthesis accuracy and robustness by using an ASR system to transcribe the synthesized speech and computing word error rate (WER) against the content prompt.
+For subjective evaluations, we conduct mean opinion score (MOS) evaluations on the test set to measure audio naturalness via crowdsourcing.
+We further analyze MOS in two aspects: MOS-Q (Quality, assessing clarity and naturalness of the duration and pitch) and MOS-S (Speaker similarity).
+We also design new subjective MOS metrics: \textbf{MOS-TS} (Timbre similarity), \textbf{MOS-SD} (Style diversity), and \textbf{MOS-SA} (Style accuracy).
+Details of the evaluation metrics, experimental settings, and specifics of model architecture are provided in Appendix \ref{appendix metrics}, \ref{appendix training}, and \ref{appendix modelarc}, respectively.